 Q. What do I do if I forget the school Centre Number?

-• The Centre Number is 53641.
-It will be clearly displayed in the examination rooms.
+The Centre Number is 53641.
+It will be clearly displayed in the examination rooms and is printed on your exam card.

 Q. What do I do if I have an accident or am ill before the exam?